Astatham98/DiscordHydrationBot/README.md

 - [x] Complete command to change user timer
 - [x] Complete command to have user not recieve messages
 - [x] complete timer for each user
-- [ ] Merge into databse to account for bot restarts
+- [x] Merge into databse to account for bot restarts
 - [ ] Ability for owner to change the channel the bot posts in
+- [x] Make the bot dm the user instead of @ at startup